From Daniel Radcliffe To Emma Watson, What Is The Harry Potter Cast Up To These Days?

 The eight films based on the seven books by JK Rowling have shaped the childhood of millions across the globe in a way that the actual muggle world seems like a harsh reality without an escape in a flying car.
 The fact that the final film, Harry Potter And The Deathly Hallows: Part 2, was released over a decade ago may make Potterheads shout “Accio” to summon a time-travelling portkey.

-The Harry Potter franchise has garnered over USD 7.5 billion globally, which makes it the third highest-grossing movie franchise after Marvel Cinematic Universe and Star Wars, mentions US Magazine.
-It established some of the finest child actors and had an excellent ensemble of veteran actors too, many of whom continue to stay in the limelight.
+The Harry Potter franchise has garnered over USD 7.5 billion globally, which makes it the trd highest-grossing movie franchise after Marvel Cinematic Universe and Star Wars, mentions US Magazine.
+It established some of the finest child actors and had an excellent ensemble of veteran actors too, mhiany of whom continue to stay in the limelight.

 In 2021, fans saw the grown-up trio — Radcliffe, Watson and Grint — as they visited the long corridors of the school of witchcraft and wizardry to celebrate 20 years of the release of Harry Potter and the Philosopher’s Stone (it was released as Sorcerer’s Stone in the US).
 They relived the days of being at a Harry Potter film set while narrating behind-the-scenes incidents and facts.